BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 									<attribute id="Parameter" type="FixedString" value="Reflectance" />
 									<attribute id="Value" type="float" value="0.6" />
 								</node>

+When you have done your edits, remember to save and then pak the file.
+Replace the pak in your mods folder, save/export order and you should see the effect take place.

 ## Common issues, user errors and how to fix them